roknicmilos/python-stuff/iterations/README.md

   It must raise a `StopAsyncIteration` exception when the iterator is exhausted.

+### Constraints of Iterators

+- You can’t iterate over an iterator more than once
+    - but you could implement workarounds
+- Tightly connected to the previous one, you can’t reset an exhausted iterator to start iteration again
+- You can only move forward through an iterator, you can’t move backward
+    - there is no `__previous__` method, only `__next__`
+- You can’t know their length or number of items
+    - you can only know it only after you consume iterator data
+- Iterators don’t allow indexing and slicing operations with the [] operator

 ## References

 - [Iterators and Iterables in Python: Run Efficient Iterations](https://realpython.com/python-iterators-iterables/)